antoniogryzuno/supply_chain_analysis/README.md

 The presentation with research can be found in Tableau via this link: https://public.tableau.com/app/profile/anton.grz/viz/6_7ASIASUPPLYCHAINANDMARKETINGPROJECT/ASIASUPPLYCHAINPROJECT

-The presentation does not contain every step we took in part of the analysis.
+The presentation does not contain every step I took in part of the analysis.
 Only relevant final results.

 ## PROJECT FOLDER STRUCTURE